-Once an adrenal crisis occurs, data show that despite the replacement of the steroids, the majority of patients have a poor quality of life.
-Symptoms like fatigue, depression, anxiety and inability to cope are common.
-Many patients remain disabled and are no longer able to work.
+Despite steroids replacement therapy in patients with adrenal crisis, once an adrenal crisis occurs, data show that the majority of patients have a poor quality of life as many patients remain disabled and are no longer able to work given depression and chronic fatigue.
 In addition, if the cause is due to secondary adrenal insufficiency, this is also associated with an increase in mortality.
 The cause of the mortality remains unclear, but it is most likely due to respiratory infections, adverse cardiovascular events, and stroke.
 (Level V)

 |||Rushworth RL,Torpy DJ,Stratakis CA,Falhammar H, Adrenal Crises in Children: Perspectives and Research Directions.
 Hormone research in paediatrics.
 2018 [PubMed PMID: 29874655]|

 |||Fischli S, [CME: Adrenal Insufficiency].
 Praxis.
 2018 Jun [PubMed PMID: 29921185]|

 |||Hahner S, Acute adrenal crisis and mortality in adrenal insufficiency: Still a concern in 2018!
 Annales d'endocrinologie.
 2018 Jun [PubMed PMID: 29716733]|